joesan/gush/README.md

 ## PROJECT CURRENTLY UNDER CONSTRUCTION

+NOTE: I'm not working on this project anymore.
+The codebase can still be used to complete the implementation of the remaining bits as per the specification.
+Please drop me a message should you be interested.

 # gush

 gush is an attempt to implement a client for the [OPC UA PubSub Spec Part 14](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-14-pubsub)